o-lukas/homebridge-smartthings-tv/README.md

 Some TVs always report the same picture & sound mode.
 This will cause the exposed switches to not match the actual picture/sound mode state.
 I have not found a proper solution for this problem yet.
 But toggling the buttons will still work.

+## Error `invalid device state`

+Sometimes the SmartThings API seems to loose the contact to the device and does not update it's state so every request will end up with an error message like `invalid device state`.
+To fix this try to remove the device from your SmartThings account and add it again.
+This seems to fix the problem.

 ***

 Since this is my first plugin it may contain some problems.
 Feel free to create an issue or pull request and I will try to help and fix the problems.